Financial Aid - What Is It?

 - Be accepted for admission into North Idaho College as a matriculated (degree-seeking) student.

-- Not be in default on a Federal Perkins Loan, Federal Stafford Loan, Federal Supplemental Loan for Students, or Federal Parents Loan for Undergraduate Students made for attendance at North Idaho College, or any other educational institution.
+- Not be in default on a Federal Perkins Loan, Federal Stafford Loan, Federal Supplemental Loan for Students, or Federal Parents Loan for Undergraduate Students made for attendance at an educational institution.

-- Not owe a refund on a Federal Pell Grant, Federal Supplemental Educational Opportunity Grant, Leveraging Educational Assistance Partnership Program, or Federal Stafford Loan previously used for attendance at North Idaho College or any other educational institution.
+- Not owe an overpayment on a Federal Pell Grant, Federal Supplemental Educational Opportunity Grant, Leveraging Educational Assistance Partnership Program, or Federal Stafford Loan previously used for attendance at any educational institution.

 - Be a U.S. citizen, U.S. national, or eligible non-citizen.